United Nations Office for Outer Space Affairs: Structure

-UNOOSA is headed by a Director appointed by the UN Secretary-General, from 2023 this is Aarti Holla-Maini of Belgium and the UK.
+UNOOSA is headed by a Director appointed by the UN Secretary-General; since 2023, this has been Aarti Holla-Maini of Belgium and the UK.
 The Director's Office is responsible for public outreach, the Register on Objects in Outer Space, and programmes for youth engagement.
 It has two sections: the committee, Policy, and Legal Affairs (CPLA), headed by Takemi Chiku from Japan, and the Space Applications Section (SAS), headed by Lorant Czaran from Romania.
 The CPLA fulfills the Office's secretarial duties to the Committee on the Peaceful Uses of Outer Space, its subcommittees, and its working groups.
 It also convenes and services the Inter Agency Meeting on Outer Space Activities, known as UN-Space, which is the central inter-agency coordination mechanisms in the UN system on overarching space matters.
 UN-Space meets annually to discuss current and future activities, emergent technologies of interest, and other related matters, particularly regarding the global development agenda.
 The section is concerned with the establishment of a legal and regulatory framework governing space activities, and actively fosters capacity-building in space law and policy.

 The Space Applications Section works on building capacities in the practical application of space technology and space-derived information for development.
 The Programme concentrates its efforts on ensuring the equal access of all countries to new space-based technologies, especially developing nations.
 To facilitate the capacity building with focus on developing countries, the office provides three initiatives: